Creating my own Harry Potter themed room that works for both children and adults was a lot of fun, and the results are in.

 Trunks mean Harry Potter, and Harry Potter means trunks.
 Trunks are essential to the space.

-Use them for display or as side/coffee tables.
-Use them for storage.
-No need to buy new.
+There is no need to buy trunks new.
 Old trunks can be painted to match your Hogwarts house or left as is.

 I purchased two old trunks at an estate auction, cleaned them out, and spray painted them black to create a display area.